DennisHeimbigner/netcdf-c/docs/nczarr.md

 # Zip File Support {#nczarr_zip}

 In order to use the _zip_ storage format, the libzip [3] library must be installed.
-Note that this is different from zlib.
+Note that this is different from zlib (aka "deflate").

 ## Addressing Style